kingsley1989/Parallel-Ultrametric/README.md

 # Parallel-Ultrametric
 > This package implements a new matrix multiplication method that can transfer an arbitary dissimilarity matrix into an ultrametric distance matrix.
 Based on this method, this package also implements two GPU based functions as follows:
-* data clusterability: Defined as the degree of the hardness of the transfer process.
+* Data Clusterability: Defined as the degree of the hardness of the transfer process.
-* Single-linkage hierarchical clustering: The final ultrametric distance matrix can generate a hierarchical structure on the dataset.
+* Parallel Hierarchical Clustering: The final ultrametric distance matrix can generate a hierarchical structure on the dataset.
 Such structure is identical to that from the single-linkage hierarchical clustering.

 The whole package is coded in CUDA and C++ and embeded with PyTorch.